Teaching Finances to Your Future College Student

-Begin with the end in mind.
 Your future self will thank you.
-Even before setting foot on a single campus, a family needs to sit down and talk finances.
+Even before setting foot on a single campus, a family must sit down and discuss finances.
 Establishing a budget for college is critical.
-Following our 3-step process to graduate with less debt and using our College Pre-Approval™ Worksheet can be your guide to determining how much college you can afford–to include a reasonable student loan amount.
-This simple one page college-funding worksheet can help you visual how much money you will have available to pay for college.
+Following our 3-step process to graduate with less debt and using our free College Money Report™ can be your guide to determining how much college you can afford–to include a reasonable student loan amount.
+This free report helps compare the cost of your student’s top 3 colleges and understand what they expect you to contribute as a family.

 Before you get started, be aware of these key components for the discussion:

-For this worksheet today, let’s use these figures.
-Ohio State costs $25,631 per year for an in-state student.
-Four years will cost approximately $102,524 (assuming the cost does not rise from year to year—like we said, we’re keeping it simple).
-The parents have committed $50,000 from savings and cash flow to put towards college leaving $52,524 to be paid for by the student.
-For our example, we will assume that the entire $52,524 is taken out in student loans.
+Let’s say that your student is attending a public 4-year university in state, and is looking at an average cost of $21,000 per year for room and board (note: you can also use our free College Money Report™ to determine average annual costs for your student’s dream schools here).
+In this example, four years will cost approximately $84,000 (assuming the cost does not rise yearly—like we said, we’re keeping it simple).
+The parents have committed $50,000 from savings and cash flow towards college leaving $34,000 to be paid for by the student.
+For our example, we will assume that the entire $34,000 is taken out in student loans.